 Best Gaming Laptops Under $1,000

 And thanks to Nvidia's 1050 Ti GPUs, you can hook up an Oculus Rift and jump into the virtual realm.
 However, some companies like Dell and Gigabyte are outfitting their rigs with Nvidia GTX 1060 Max-Q GPUs so fans of the HTC Vive can also get in on the fun.
-Whatever system you choose, you can start busting baddies in the virtual world.
 Best of all, you can use all that money you just saved to splurge on a top-notching gaming keyboard or mouse.
 But if you're looking for a bit more power, Nvidia's new RTX chips are on the way, including some that will give gamers a serious bump without draining their bank accounts.

 If you're curious how these laptops rank by brand, check out our Best and Worst Gaming Laptop Brands to see how notebook manufacturer handles gaming systems.
 And if you're looking to save even more money, check out our roundup of best deals of the month and free PC games.